fbpx

 What is the CEIP

 Every four years, Grant PUD is mandated to create a roadmap for how we will provide our customers with an electric supply from renewable and non- greenhouse gas emitting resources by 2045.
-In 2021, we developed our first roadmap – Read the 2022-2025 CEIP Report here.

 What are highly impacted communities and vulnerable populations?

 A highly impacted community is a community residing in a geographic area identified by the Washington State Department of Health’s Environmental Health Disparities map as having inequalities being highly impacted by fossil fuel pollution and climate change in Washington.
-These inequalities include an assessment of the threat of fossil fuel pollution, and a vulnerability based upon socioeconomic factors and sensitive populations that results in an elevated risk of environmental health disparities.
+These inequalities include an assessment of the threat of fossil fuel pollution, and a vulnerability based upon socioeconomic factors and sensitive populations that result in an elevated risk of environmental health disparities.

 Vulnerable populations are communities that experience uneven and increasing risks from job, food, and health care insecurities, high housing and transportation costs relative to income, language and cultural barriers, and health factors such as low birth weight and higher rates of hospitalization.